 “The Verdis team has been a pleasure to work with.
 They were able to take a large and complex issue and turn it into a measurable, actionable plan which all parties on campus supported.
 The final result is a plan that our campus is truly excited about and which will allow us to make demonstrable progress in our sustainability efforts.
 We couldn't have done it without them.”

 Vice President for Finance and Administration

 Black Hills State University

 And yet, they wanted a Sustainability Master Plan that would consolidate and analyze all of their efforts in one place and create a roadmap for further sustainability progress over the coming years.
-They also wanted a Sustainability Master Plan that looked at sustainability from a holistic perspective – taking into account the dimensions of wellness and diversity in addition to several other key sustainability indicators.
-In another ground-breaking area, they wanted us to advise them on climate resiliency.
+They also wanted a Sustainability Master Plan that looked at sustainability from a holistic perspective – taking into account the dimensions of Wellness and Diversity in addition to several other key sustainability indicators.
+In another ground-breaking area, they wanted us to advise them on climate resiliency (more on that below).

 Over a period of 11 months, we led the campus through a comprehensive planning process.
 Working closely with BHSU subject matter experts and staff, we took the following steps: